 By Sarah Westergren, Staff Writer

-// Students swapped their PE jerseys for swimsuits and sunscreen–and perhaps a little too much chlorine, on Tuesday, May 9.
+// Students swapped their PE jerseys for swimsuits and sunscreen–and perhaps a little too much chlorine.

-A dozen physical education students visited Acalanes nurse Dvora Citron complaining of eye pain.
+On Tuesday, May 9, several physical education students visited Acalanes nurse Dvora Citron after complaints of eye pain.
 The complaints, which began that morning, emerged as a result of the pool’s imbalanced chlorine levels.
-229 kids did not swim that day after these complaints.

 “The chlorine had made my vision very blurry and foggy.
 Along with that, I felt weak and kept sneezing and sniffling for the rest of the day,” Gilberd said.

 Maintenance contacted Morris that morning, and the problem was quickly addressed.

 “The chemical balance was fixed by the next day,” Morris said.
 “We replaced the relay, and for the remainder of that week there were some tests to make sure that relay was working correctly.
 Then it was back in operation.”

 The program had received its daily maintenance check the day before, causing Morris to believe the system broke sometime between that check and first period.

 To the 83 students who swam that morning, however, it was too late of a discovery.
 Many students were forced to visit Citron after reports of blurred vision, burning sensations, and swelling.
 In response, Citron flushed their eyes with a purified water solution.